intuition-io/intuition/README.md

 Strategies triggering buy or sell signals are used within zipline backtester engine and therefore use quite the same scheme, plus the manager, and some config parameters.
-Here is a classic momentum strategie:
+Here is a classic momentum strategy:

 ```python
 from neuronquant.zipline.algorithm import QuantitativeTrading